fractaledmind/fractaledmind.github.io/src/_posts/2018-01-03-ruby-logic-interpreter-2.md

 We need to encode the precedence of our operators, but how do we do so?

 I'll be honest, my first thought was to tweak the order of the branches in the `if/else` clause of the `Parser#expression` methods.
-This will not solve the problem.
+However, this will **_not_** solve the problem.
 Regardless of the order of the conditions, if all of those conditions live in the same method, the parser will still imply precedence from left to right.
 To encode the logic that this operator take precedence over that operator, regardless of which comes first in the expression, we need the precedence levels to be encoded as separate methods; that is, we need to expand our grammar.

 This is the state of our grammar after our additions and improvements above: